-The Center for the Blue Economy mission is to promote a sustainable ocean and coastal economy (the Blue Economy) through leadership in research, education, and analysis.
+Our mission at the Center for the Blue Economy is to promote a sustainable ocean and coastal economy (the “Blue Economy”) through leadership in research, analysis, and education.

 What is the “Blue Economy”?

-Center for the Blue Economy research focuses on two areas: helping organizations understand how to measure the size and changing nature of economic relationships with the oceans and coasts in order to guide choices and monitor progress, and the economics of climate change adaptation in coastal regions.
+Our research focuses on two areas—helping organizations understand how to measure the size and changing nature of economic relationships with the oceans and coasts in order to guide choices and monitor progress, and the economics of climate change adaptation in coastal regions.

 This fall, the Center for the Blue Economy is partnering with Blue Frontier to host a meeting of thought leaders from across industry, government, academia, and the conservation community of California with a goal expanding and refining the Ocean Climate Action Plan (available here) into a more complete program that can form the basis for national legislation and policy.
 A larger follow-up national meeting of stakeholders is planned for spring 2020 in Washington D.C., during which the Ocean Climate Action Plan will be finalized, sent on to presidential candidates for endorsement or response, used to educate citizens, incorporated into climate legislation, and/or used as a stand-alone legislative package.